Kevin-B47/Flash-Cards-Online/README.md

 # Flash-Cards-Online

+## Ceated by Kevin Block

-An open source flashcards app that was made for a COM class
+An open source flashcards app that was made for a COM class.
+Offers a full login syststem and deck uploading.
+Swiping to the left will delete a deck / card.
+Uploading to the right will upload the card.

-* Created by Kevin Block
+No email auth is required.
+Feel free to sign up with emails like hello@hello.com

-** API Version 15 minimum
+Minimum API level is 15